Wednesday December 3 2025

 The processor is the central component that executes all of your computer's commands and calculations.
 From opening a simple application to running complex games or video editing programs, everything goes through the processor.

-Additionally, you need to consider power consumption, the heat generated by the processor, and compatibility with other components such as the motherboard and RAM.
+Additionally, you need to consider power consumption, the heat generated by the processor, and compatibility with other components like the motherboard and RAM.
+It's also important to consider whether you need integrated graphics or whether you'll invest in a discrete graphics card.

 Intel family